APDevTeam/Movecraft/README.md

 Movecraft uses multiple versions of the Spigot server software for legacy support.
 As such, you need to run [BuildTools](https://www.spigotmc.org/wiki/buildtools/) for several versions before building the plugin.
 It doesn't matter where you do this, but inside the Movecraft directory is probably a bad place.

 ```
+java -jar BuildTools.jar --rev 1.14.4 --compile craftbukkit
+java -jar BuildTools.jar --rev 1.15.2 --compile craftbukkit
-java -jar BuildTools.jar --rev 1.16.1
+java -jar BuildTools.jar --rev 1.16.1 --compile craftbukkit
-java -jar BuildTools.jar --rev 1.16.5
+java -jar BuildTools.jar --rev 1.16.5 --compile craftbukkit
 ```

-Then, run the following to build Movecraft through `maven`.
+Once you have compiled craftbukkit, it should continue to exist in your local maven repository, and thus you should need to compile each verson at most one time.
+Once complete, run the following to build Movecraft through `maven`.
 ```
 mvn -T 1C clean install
 ```
-Jars are located in `/target`.
+Compiled jars can be found in the `/target` directory.

 ## Support
 [Github Issues](https://github.com/apdevteam/movecraft/issues)

 [Discord](http://bit.ly/JoinAP-Dev)

-The plugin is released here under the GNU General Public License V3.
+Movecraft is released under the GNU General Public License V3.